-The composer and lyricist Richard Adler died on Thursday, a few weeks shy of his 91st birthday.
-To mark his passing, we're re-airing the Song of the Week audio edition first broadcast last year to wish him a happy 90th.
-In this special program, Mark focuses on a song apiece from two of the biggest Broadway hits of the 1950s, The Pajama Game and Damn Yankees, and includes two exclusive rare live performances: from the Steyn archives, Mark prompts Richard Adler himself to recreate "Hey, There", the big ballad from Adler & Ross' first Broadway score - and then Mark joins Liza Minnelli, the star of Cabaret; Gwen Verdon, the star of Chicago and Sweet Charity; the great Russian ballerina Natalia Makarova; and a host of Broadway's greatest talent, from Kander & Ebb, writers of "New York, New York", to Comden & Green, writers of Singin' In The Rain, from Sheldon Harnick, the lyricist of Fiddler On The Roof, to Hal Prince, the director of Phantom Of The Opera, in a rousing performance of Adler & Ross' great showstopper, "You gotta have Heart".
+In this On the Town special, Mark focuses on the songwriting team of Adler & Ross and two of the biggest Broadway hits of the 1950s, The Pajama Game and Damn Yankees.
+The podcast includes two exclusive rare live performances: from the Steyn archives, Mark prompts Richard Adler himself to recreate "Hey, There", the big ballad from The Pajama Game - and then Mark joins Liza Minnelli, the star of Cabaret; Gwen Verdon, the star of Chicago and Sweet Charity; the Russian ballerina Natalia Makarova; and a host of Broadway's greatest talent, from Kander & Ebb, writers of "New York, New York", to Comden & Green, writers of Singin' In The Rain, from Sheldon Harnick, the lyricist of Fiddler On The Roof, to Hal Prince, the director of Phantom Of The Opera, in a rousing performance of Adler & Ross' great showstopper from Damn Yankees, "You gotta have Heart".

 We'll also hear more music from the Adler & Ross songbook, performed by Tony Bennett, Rosemary Clooney, Elton John, Peggy Lee, Elvis Presley, Sammy Davis Jr, and Allan Sherman - plus three words from The Pajama Game performed by Dean Martin and Frank Sinatra, and a famous birthday greeting from Marilyn Monroe.

 To listen to this special tribute to Richard Adler and his two biggest hits, click the "play" button just above.